vgpass/leaflet-challenge/README.md

     * *index.html* is the html file for the challenge.
     * *static* folder contains the js folder and the css folder

+* *Leaflet-part-2* is the folder that holds part 2 of the challenge assignment with the bonus exercise
+    * *index.html* is the html file for the bonus.
+    * *static* folder contains the js folder and the css folder

-* *js* Folder - This folder contains the *logic.js* file which is the JavaScript code that updates the html file.
+* *js* Folder - This folder contains the *logic.js* file and the data for the techtonic plates.

 * *css* Folder - This folder contains *style.css* file for the *index.html* file